 The placement of beach fill in the designated areas would manage risk to the residential, recreational, and commercial uses by increasing protective sand volumes.
-Implementation of the TSP would reduce the likelihood and magnitude of damages for residents and businesses in the coastal barriers during non-catastrophic events.
-The TSP would also afford increased protection to the communities along the bayshore by reducing the likelihood of coastal barrier breaching.
+Implementation of the Recommended Plan would reduce the likelihood and magnitude of damages for residents and businesses in the coastal barriers during non-catastrophic events.
+The Recommended Plan would also afford increased protection to the communities along the bayshore by reducing the likelihood of coastal barrier breaching.
 Due to the reduced likelihood of breaching and inundation of the bayshore, residential, recreational and commercial structures are much less likely to be damaged or destroyed, access to homes businesses is less likely to be interrupted, and utility service is less likely to be disrupted.
 In the near term, this additional protection will afford a window of opportunity for communities to undertake other adaptation actions to reduce the potential for flood and erosion damage.

-By reducing the risk of coastal storm damages, the TSP could have a positive impact on land use development, policy, and zoning within the Project.
-Although land use policies and programs would continue to be influenced by storms, hurricanes, sea level rise, coastal erosion, flooding, breaching, and overwash, the TSP would reduce the potential for adverse impacts from these events in the Project.
+By reducing the risk of coastal storm damages, the Recommended Plan could have a positive impact on land use development, policy, and zoning within the Project.
+Although land use policies and programs would continue to be influenced by storms, hurricanes, sea level rise, coastal erosion, flooding, breaching, and overwash, the Recommended Plan would reduce the potential for adverse impacts from these events in the Project.
 This would improve the ability of governmental entities to manage the Project.
 Human activities would continue to follow land use and zoning regulations devised to prevent and respond to potential damage from these natural forces.

-With respect to land use development, policy, and zoning, the non-structural measures of the TSP are particularly notable.
-These measures include: (1) a building retrofit plan for approximately 4,400 structures, and (2) four road raisings.
-The building retrofit plan involves a 100-year level of protection for all structures inside the 10-year floodplain (approximately 44 in
+With respect to land use development, policy, and zoning, the nonstructural measures of the Recommended Plan are particularly notable.
+These measures include: (1) a building retrofit plan for approximately 4,400 structures.
+The building retrofit plan involves a 100-year level of protection for all structures inside the 10-year floodplain (approximately 1523 in Babylon, 942 in Islip, 1269 in Brookhaven and 705 in Southampton).

-Shinnecock Bay, 857 in Moriches Bay, and 3,110 in Great South Bay).
 Building retrofit measures are proposed, and could include limited relocation or buyouts based upon structure type and condition.
-Under the TSP, Federal, state, and local land use planning and zoning mechanisms would continue to manage and address issues relating to balancing land use and development pressures with the protection of environmentally and culturally sensitive areas.
-The TSP would be consistent with Suffolk County's open space preservation efforts (SCDP 2007b).
-Additionally, the TSP would be supportive of Federal, state, and local land use planning and zoning mechanisms to manage and address issues relating to balancing land use and development pressures with the protection of environmentally and culturally sensitive areas.
+Under the Recommended Plan, Federal, state, and local land use planning and zoning mechanisms would continue to manage and address issues relating to balancing land use and development pressures with the protection of environmentally and culturally sensitive areas.
+The Recommended Plan would be consistent with Suffolk County's open space preservation efforts (SCDP 2007b).

+Additionally, the Recommended Plan would be supportive of Federal, state, and local land use planning and zoning mechanisms to manage and address issues relating to balancing land use and development pressures with the protection of environmentally and culturally sensitive areas.

 As discussed above, the CEHA law will remain in place to limit new development within the primary dune area.
-Although the TSP would in some areas extend the primary dune seaward, so that the landward toe of the dune would also move seaward, NYSDEC will not alter the coastal erosion hazard area as now mapped.
-Thus, the TSP would have no effect on land use regulation.
+Although the Recommended Plan would in some areas extend the primary dune seaward, so that the landward toe of the dune would also move seaward, NYSDEC will not alter the coastal erosion hazard area as now mapped.
+Thus, the Recommended Plan would have no effect on land use regulation.